jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

         overloads and occasional fatigue failures. </p>\n"
     - question: What risks and contraindications exist?
-      answer: "<p>Most studies cite sinusitis and oroantral communication as the most frequent postoperative complications, with an incidence of 4.93 per 100 implants placed.
+      answer: "<p>Most studies cite sinusitis and oroantral communication as the most frequent postoperative complications, with an incidence of 4.93 for every 100 implants placed.
 However, it is considered a prevalence so low that it further corroborates the high success rate achieved with these implants.
 In relation to contraindications, we have that, without taking into account any systemic condition or disease that could prevent a surgical act; they are very few, and generally all associated with pre-existing pathologies or infections within the sinus or maxillary antrum.
 So that in some cases, interconsultation and prior treatment with an Otolaryngologist could be essential. </p>\n"
   - questions:
     - question: How is the surgery and how long does it last?
       answer: |